codefellows-portland-javascript-401d4/express-mongo-relations/README.md

 This is a simple express persistent file api that uses mongodb to store data.

 Content:
-This database contains pacific northwest trees of the two main types, gymnosperms(non-flowering trees) and angiosperms(true flowering trees), as well as animals (carnivores, omnivores, and herbivores);
+This database contains lords and ladies and houses from westeros, the continent from Game of thrones.

 Directions:
-send all requests to the following fields:
+send all requests to the following field:
-  Url: 'localhost:3200/api/trees' or 'localhost:3200/api/trees/gymnosperms' or 'localhost:3000/api/trees/angiosperms'
-  Url: 'localhost:3200/api/animals' or 'localhost:3200/api/animals/carnivores' or 'localhost:3000/api/animals/omnivores'
+  Url: 'localhost:3600/api/westeros'

 GET: see a list of entries
-    All trees in the database:                   Url: 'localhost:3200/api/trees' All gymnosperms in the database:             Url: 'localhost:3200/api/trees/gymnosperms' All angiosperms in the database:             Url: 'localhost:3200/api/trees/angiosperms'
+    All lords and ladies in the database:       Url: 'localhost:3600/api/westeros/nobles' All houses in the database:                 Url: 'localhost:3600/api/westeros/houses' All lords in the data base:                 Url: 'localhost:3600/api/westeros/lords' All ladies in the data base:                Url: 'localhost:3600/api/westeros/ladies' All lords and ladies of a specific house    Url: 'localhost:3600/api/westeros/nobles/$house'

-GET by genus:
+you can also enter specific queries.
+for example:   'localhost:3600/api/westeros/nobles&dead=true' would return all dead nobles. for example:   'localhost:3600/api/westeros/house&sigil=stag' would return house Baratheon.

-POST: add a tree to the database
+POST: add a noble to the database

+POST: a
     You can add a tree to the trees database and the program will sort it automatically
    Example: {name: 'douglas fir', type: 'gymnosperm', genus: 'Pseudotsuga'}
    Post Url: 'localhost:3200/api/trees'

+PUT: update an entry by id.

-DELETE: a tree or animal by id
+DELETE: a noble or house by ID
-DELETE all:

-extra function:
+extra function: Fighting
-      typing the url http://localhost:3200/api/trees/ecosystem will calculate the ecosystem based on the prevalence of douglas fir trees.
+      typing the url 'localhost:3600/api/westeros/fight/house1&house2 will cause the two houses to battle.